queryluke/masseffect-5e/static/data/rules/02-03-choose-a-class.md

 Starting off at 1st level marks your character’s entry into the adventuring life.
-If you’re already familiar with the game, or if you are joining an existing ME5e campaign, your GM might decide to have you begin at a higher level, on the assumption that your character has already survived a few harrowing adventures.
+If you’re already familiar with the game, or if you are joining an existing ME5e campaign, your GM might decide to have you begin at a higher level, on the assumption that your character has already survived a few harrowing missions.

 Record your level on your character sheet.
 If you’re starting at a higher level, record the additional elements your class gives you for your levels past 1st.
 Also record your experience points.
 A 1st-level character has 0 XP.
 A higher-level